Wax is applied to the leg

 Who is laser treatment suitable for?

-Similar to laser treatment, IPL-Hair removal (Intense Pulsed Light) Light pulses are sent to the hair root and converted into heat there, causing the hair root to become desolate and the hair to fall out.
-The biggest difference between the two methods for permanent hair removal lies in the type of light used: IPL uses intense pulsed light: Here, the hair is exposed over a large area to a wide spectrum of rays of different wavelengths.
-The pulsed light is absorbed by melanin and directed to the hair root, which heats up as a result.
+Similar to laser treatment, the following also applies to the IPL-Hair removal (Intense Pulsed LightLight pulses are sent to the hair follicle and converted into heat, causing the follicle to destroy and the hair to fall out.
+The biggest difference between the two methods for permanent hair removal, however, lies in the type of light used: IPL uses intense pulsed light.
+Here, the hair is exposed over a large area to a broad spectrum of rays of different wavelengths.
+The pulsed light is absorbed by the melanin and conducted to the hair follicle, which is thereby heated.
 In most cases, however, the hair does not fall out immediately, but is only shed by the body after about one to two weeks.

 Permanent hair removal methods